 To be coupon rich you have to have coupons, right?
 I get asked often (even in the grocery store) where I get all my coupons and quite simply, I print them at home.
 I haven’t gotten a Sunday newspaper, which offers tons of great coupons, in about a year.
 But if you do get a Sunday newspaper, then you’re more ahead of the couponing game than you think.
-You can find many different types of coupons here which will hopefully save you lots of money.

 I don’t factor these earnings into my total haul savings when I post them because it takes a little while for these to show up.
 They aren’t added to your InboxDollars account until the store sends the coupons to the manufacturer for payment and when that’s done varies from store to store.
-On average it takes about 30 days for me to see these earnings show up in my account.
+On average it takes about 30 days for me to see these earnings show up in my InboxDollars account.

 Aside from coupons, I also save money by submitting my shopping receipts for rebates.
-I use Ibotta, Saving Star, Checkout 51 and MobiSave the most.
+I use Ibotta, Saving Star, and Checkout 51 the most.
 The great thing about Saving Star is that just like ShopRite’s digital coupons, Saving Star rebates are sometimes the exact same as the coupons I can print.

 For example, yesterday I purchased Dial body wash.
 I printed a coupon valued at $1.50, ShopRite had the same digital coupon, and Saving Star had the same rebate.
 That’s $4.50 in savings.
 How much did the body wash cost? $3.49 – I got it for free plus made an extra $1.01!